 “That’ll be $4.53 mate, what the…”

-In the first draft, I actually had used the terms ‘life path’ within the prose, when it occurred to me that they were the latest prompt words for RonovanWrites’ Weekly Haiku Poetry Prompt Challenge, so I decided to make this post a kind of haibun, using the prompt words in the haiku.
+In the first draft of this story, I had already used the words ‘life’ and ‘path’ within the prose when it occurred to me that they were the latest prompt words for RonovanWrites’ Weekly Haiku Poetry Prompt Challenge, so I decided to make this post a kind of haibun, using the prompt words in the haiku.
 2 birds, 1 stone!

 Regular readers – 10000hoursleft now exists outside of the WP world- check out the Instagram widget in the side bar- I will post illustrations for stories, behind the scenes shots, pics of inspiration for stories etc.